Biography (short version):

 Feet on the ground.

-As a pandemic-era doctor (i.e., someone who finished their PhD in 2020/2021), I was deeply affected by watching how my local communities and the public grappled with the compounding disasters of COVID-19, the CA heatwaves & Western US wildfires, and how intersectional (in)justice was ever-present in these realities.
+As a pandemic-era doctor (i.e., someone who finished their PhD in 2020/2021/etc.), I was deeply affected by watching how my local communities and the public grappled with the compounding disasters of COVID-19, the CA heatwaves & Western US wildfires, and the intersectional injustice that was ever-present in these realities.

 My commitment to serve society through my research led me to the research-to-action, transdisciplinary, co-production model of research.
 I'm currently learning from and working with Dr. Heidi Roop at University of Minnesota.

-In addition to my scholarly research and practice, I am passionate about helping develop communities who can provide care and transformation around them.
+In addition to my scholarly research and practice, I am passionate about helping develop communities who work towards transformation around them.
 I also enjoy traveling, exploring new food, tasting coffee, and listening to podcasts.